 During the altered-state haze of the early 70s, Moe remained grounded, our designated driver long before the title was invented.
 He didn't drink or smoke, much less partake of controlled substances, and he was the first vegetarian I ever knew.
 I'd never even heard of brown rice until Moe introduced me to his favorite vegetarian restaurant, the Morningstar Inn, near Emory.

-sharing The Bird with the Atlanta PD,
+Moe Slotin in Underground Atlanta sharing The Bird with the Atlanta PD, 1970 photo by Carter Tomassi |

 On top of Moe's writing commitments, he was part of the road crew for Hydra, one of the South's top bands of the time.
 Moe and Hydra's bassist Orville Davis shared the duplex on Seal Place.
 (I joined the household, too, and minded the fort while they were on the road.)
 The band toured extensively and often opened for major headliners such as Mountain, Procol Harum, and Trapeze.

 Hydra opened for Blue Oyster Cult on a leg of their 1974 tour.
 Moe accepted a subsequent job offer from BOC, and that was the last I saw him.
 A life-long mutual friend kept me updated as Moe traversed two decades in music.
 In addition to BOC, he went on to work with The B-52s, Patti Smith, Talking Heads, Aerosmith, and many others.
-Aaccomplished sound engineer, he settled in NYC and designed for the likes of Max's Kansas City and Madison Square Garden.
+An accomplished sound engineer, he settled in NYC and designed for the likes of Max's Kansas City and Madison Square Garden.

 After 20 years on the road, Moe left rock-and-roll to work as a licensed journeyman Porsche mechanic.
 In another abrupt career turn, he returned to school to become a physical therapist, and, no surprise, graduated top of his class.
 He fell in love, married, and had a child.
-After several years of professional practice in Manhattan, the family moved to Moe's hometown of Savannah GA, where he continued his work in physical therapy and also became an instructor for Armstrong Atlantic State University in that field
+After several years of professional practice in Manhattan, the family moved to Moe's hometown of Savannah GA, where he continued his work in physical therapy and also became an instructor for Armstrong Atlantic State University in that field.

 It was a shock to learn he was taken by cancer at age 51, especially since Moe had lived such a consciously healthy life.
 He positively impacted so many people in such varied arenas throughout his life.
 He was well-loved and is well-remembered.
 His parents created the Morris Slotin Memorial Scholarship for Armstrong State University.
 It is awarded annually to an outstanding student of physical therapy who has chosen the profession as a second career.
 Appropriate, especially because Moe was as outstanding as they come.